jeremy-farnault/jeremy-farnault/README.md

 #### Who am I

-I'm a French/Kiwi front-end developer.
-I'm 35 years old and I'm currently living in Paraparaumu, NZ with my wife and two children.
+👋 Hi there!
+I'm Jeremy, a French/Kiwi Senior Front-End Developer and Front-End Practice Lead based in Paraparaumu, NZ.
+I'm 37 and live here with my wife and two kids.
-I'm pretty much of a bookworm, and particularly enjoy mangas and fantasy literature.
-I also love all kinds of games: role-playing, card, board games, video games...you name it and I'm in!
-Morning gymgoer, I enjoy my daily session of weighlifting.
-I'm also an an amateur writer and a very keen miniature painter.
-I've also been vegetarian for the past 5 years, and vegan 🌱 for the past 2 years.

-I fell in love with New Zealand 20 years ago when Peter Jackson introduced the world to the culture, the landscapes, and the people of this beautiful country.
-I've been living in Wellington for 3 years now, working for the best finance company in NZ, [Jarden](https://github.com/jarden-digital).

-I used to be a boilermaker in aeronautics.
-I hammered metal sheets for 7 years but I always knew it wasn't the right place for me.
-So I took evening classes for 2 years to obtain my High School degree.
-I always had a thing with computers so I decided to take a shot at it and try to make my way in this domain.
-I kept the evening class going for 3 more years in the university to obtain my Technology University degree in Informatics.
-In the same time I got my Technical Degree in Informatics and had my first work experience in this field.
-Finally, I went to the prestigious SUPINFO International University and 3 years later, here I am with my Master of Science in Informatics.
-Before leaving France, I've been working for the french government and for a major service company as a full-stack developer for 3 years.
+📚 Outside of coding, I'm a bookworm with a soft spot for mangas and fantasy literature.
+I'm also a gaming enthusiast—whether it's role-playing, card games, board games, or video games, count me in! 🎮

+🏋️‍♂️ I kickstart my mornings with weightlifting sessions and am passionate about miniature painting 🎨.
+I've been a vegetarian for 8 years and vegan 🌱 for the last 5.

+🇳🇿 I was captivated by New Zealand 20+ years ago, ever since Peter Jackson's films showcased its breathtaking landscapes and vibrant culture.
+I've now called Wellington home for 6+ years.
+While I previously worked at Jarden, NZ's leading finance company, I'm currently at Abletech, an incredible consulting firm.

+🇯🇵 My family and I are also deeply fascinated by Japan, and it's a country we're looking forward to exploring more closely in the future.

+🛠️ Before diving into tech, I was a boilermaker in aeronautics for 7 years.
+Realizing it wasn't my calling, I took evening classes to earn my high school degree and later my Technology University degree in Informatics.
+I also have a Master of Science in Informatics from SUPINFO International University.

+👨‍💻 Professionally, I've had the privilege of collaborating with Te Whatu Ora (Ministry of Health) on critical COVID-19 response applications.
+I've also taken on a leadership role at Abletech, where I serve as a bridge between the People Lead and our development team.
+I'm involved in everything from mentoring to RFPs, and I'm incredibly proud of the work we're doing.

 - 🔭 I’m currently working on a medfan book, a react side project, and a react/react-native app in the finance world.
 - :green_book: I’m currently learning Japanese, finance and ecology.
 - 👯 I’m looking to collaborate on any fun open-source project.
-- 🤔 I’m looking for help with having people gain consciousness of environmental issues.
 - 💬 Ask me about any of my interest :smile:.
 - 📫 How to reach me: [email](farnaultjeremy@gmail.com), [linkedin](https://www.linkedin.com/in/j%C3%A9r%C3%A9my-farnault-817027b9/), [facebook](https://www.facebook.com/johnronaldreuel.mccartney), [twitter](https://www.facebook.com/johnronaldreuel.mccartney), [instagram](https://www.instagram.com/jeremyfarnault/), [steam](https://steamcommunity.com/profiles/76561197983321338/)
 - 😄 Pronouns: he/him